52246 Donaldjohanson: Neck

-On 27 August 2025, the International Astronomical Union announced 11 official names for geological features on Donaldjohanson, which follow the naming theme of archeological sites and hominin fossils.
-The smaller lobe of Donaldjohanson is named Afar Lobus, after the Afar Triangle in Ethiopia, and the larger lobe is named Olduvai Lobus, after Olduvai Gorge in Tanzania.
-The neck connecting the two lobes is named Windover Collum, after the Windover Archeological Site in Florida, United States.
-The middle of Windover Collum is encircled by a ridge named Luzia Dorsum (named after the Luzia Woman), which divides the neck into Hadar Regio and Minatogawa Regio (named after Hadar, Ethiopia and the Minatogawa Man, respectively).
-Several craters and large boulders (saxa) on Olduvai Lobus have been named as well.
+The neck connecting the two lobes is named Windover Collum, after the Windover Archeological Site in Florida.
+The middle of Windover Collum is encircled by a ridge named Luzia Dorsum (named after the Luzia Woman), which divides the neck into a larger Hadar Regio at Afar Lobus and a smaller Minatogawa Regio at Olduvai Lobus (named after Hadar, Ethiopia and the Minatogawa Man, respectively).
+Due to the ridged appearance of Windover Collum, researchers of the Lucy team have compared Donaldjohanson's shape to that of an hourglass, or a pair of nested ice cream cones.